Report observations of rats through EDDMapS, by calling 310-FARM, by emailing [email protected] or your local municipality!

 The seven municipalities within the RCZ have appointed pest control inspectors who work diligently to monitor and manage potential rat activity.
 Their efforts, combined with public awareness, are essential to preventing the establishment of rat populations.
 Alberta’s success in staying rat-free hinges on maintaining the RCZ and ensuring prompt responses to potential infestations, protecting the province’s agriculture, infrastructure, and public health from the severe impacts of rats.

-To raise awareness, the Alberta Invasive Species Council worked with Alberta Agriculture and Irrigation's Rat Control Program to develop the new ‘Rat on Rats!’ campaign to encourage the public to report observations of rats in the province.
+To raise awareness, the Alberta Invasive Species Council worked with Alberta Agriculture and Irrigation's Rat Control Program to develop the new ‘Rat on Rats!’ campaign, which encourages the public to report observations of rats in the province.

-Both web and print-quality images are available for promotion, contact communications@abinvasives.ca, if you are interested.
+Both web and print-quality images are available for promotion, contact [email protected], if interested.
 Please promote these images on your websites, newsletters, or wherever you see fit!

 Rat on Rats!
 Virtual Forum